 Partial whole bunch pressing and static settling takes place overnight with some solids remaining in the juice.
 The juice is then transferred to 60% new tight grain Allier French Oak and 40% second fill 300 litre barrels for fermentation.
 Half of the barrels are inoculated with selected Chardonnay yeast, while the other half undergo un-inoculated, spontaneous fermentation.
 After fermentation, the wine is given a racking to remove heavy lees and returned to barrel for malolactic fermentation.
 The wine is barrel matured for 12 months before bottling.

 The grapes were hand picked at five separate picking stages to ensure optimum ripeness.
-The 2011 vintage produced wines with notable richness and persistence.

 Serve at 12-14°C. Cellaring potential: up to six years, provided wine is stored in ideal conditions.